These NBA Teams Blew It at the Trade Deadline

 Chants of "LeBron's gonna trade you!" for Brandon Ingram in Indiana.
 A locker-room scuffle after a loss to the Golden State Warriors.

-LaVar Ball going full LaVar Ball, on behalf of Lonzo Ball.
+LaVar Ball going full LaVar Ball on behalf of Lonzo Ball.
 Pictures of LeBron James sitting on the bench three chairs removed from his Los Angeles Lakers teammates.

-Tampering jokes in the middle of the All-Star draft, after the trade deadline.
+Tampering jokes in the middle of the All-Star draft.

 The Lakers didn't blow this year's silly season because they failed to trade for Anthony Davis.
 That was unavoidable.
-It sounds like they were willing to surrender almost everything they have, but almost everything they have isn't good enough when packages built around Jayson Tatum from Boston and a top-five, perhaps first-overall, pick from New York potentially await this summer.
+It sounds like they were willing to surrender almost everything they have, but almost everything they have isn't good enough when packages built around Jayson Tatum from Boston and a top-five, perhaps first overall, pick from New York potentially await this summer.

 The Pelicans know the Lakers' best offer will be there over the offseason.
 It has to be.
-Playing hardball risks squandering another year of James' prime even if they land a star free agent—which, by the way, they're not guaranteed to do.
+Playing hardball risks squandering another year of the 34-year-old James' prime even if they land a star free agent—which, by the way, they're not guaranteed to do.

 And yet, this inescapable letdown didn't need to turn the Lakers into a caricature of a basketball team.
 Leaks were coming from everywhere.
 Talks between Los Angeles and New Orleans, however skewed by the agendas of those relaying the information, were too public.
 It's hard to keep a situation of this magnitude under wraps, but high-stakes negotiations don't need to be so open-sourced.

 It'd be one thing if the rumors didn't impact the Lakers.
 They clearly did.
 Kyle Kuzma turned Bird Box into a damn verb.
 Now the Lakers get to soldier on with a supporting cast assembled for the sole purpose of disassembly.
 They'll make the playoffs, probably, because...LeBron.
-But this junior-high spectacle their season has devolved into should've been avoided, even if striking out on Anthony Davis could not.
+But this junior-high spectacle that their season has devolved into should've been avoided, even if striking out on Davis could not.

 Oh, also: The Ivica Zubac trade was kind of lame.
 The Reggie Bullock trade was not.